-In the above situations, (Example 2), the node manager could use the online configuration branch of NMMGR Guided Configuration and the NETCONTROL UPDATE command to change a node's router network tables.
+In Example 2, just described, the node manager could use the online configuration branch of NMMGR Guided Configuration and the NETCONTROL UPDATE command to change a node's router network tables.
 For the situation in which an alternate route to NODEC is configured at NODEB but not at NODEA, the manager could change NODEA's configuration to indicate that LINK2 should be used to reach NODEC.